Harris strikes measured contrast with Trump's contentious appearance before Black journalists

 Biden has backed the idea of at least studying reparations.

-As for Sunday's arrest at Trump's Florida golf course, she said she reached him by phone, checking in "to see if he’s OK.”
+As for Sunday's incident at Trump's Florida golf course, she said she reached the former president by phone, checking in "to see if he’s OK.”

 “I told him what I have said publicly, there’s no place for political violence in our country,” the vice president said.
 The White House described the conversation as cordial and brief.